Skip to content

 Add a box annotation

-Each weak annotation made will enable the linked labels for a strong annotation in the "Labels list" bloc.
-In this bloc, you can select the label you want to use to create your annotation.
+In the "Labels" bloc, you can select the label you want to use to create your annotation.

 To create a box annotation, click on the spectrogram and drag over the area containing the sound of interest.
 On click release, the annotation is created and selected.